-W- Example of wearable sensor-based systems for health monitoring and prognosis
+W- Example of wearable sensor-based systems for health monitoring and prognosis M- Example of (mHealth) applications used in the medical and healthcare sectors

 Caveat: The above schedule and procedures in this course are subject to change in the event of extenuating circumstances.
 Any changes will be announced in class, and the student is personally responsible for obtaining updated information regarding those changes.